 I went on to work in other settings, including a foster family agency, county mental health services, and a community counseling clinic serving youth and adults.

 I incorporate some of my background in writing and art into the therapeutic process when appropriate for the client.
 Talking about your feelings, thoughts, and experiences can be overwhelming at times, and having a different form of expressing yourself may be a positive option for you.

 I also have completed advanced professional trainings to treat specific issues, including mood disorders, trauma, co-dependency, military life and veteran needs, LGBT affirmative therapies, high conflict relationships, art and play therapies, attachment disorders.
 I draw from the following theoretical approaches, psychodynamic, cognitive-behavioral, family systems, experiential, mindfulness, and narrative theories.

+I live in Sacramento with my wife and animals and our large vegetable garden.
+I love spending time in nature, playing with art materials, and relaxing with my family and friends.
 Below are two guest blog posts that provide some background information about my life journey and why I'm so passionate about helping people get the support they need to feel better.

 As a survivor of loss due to suicide, I wrote a guest blog for PsychCentral online magazine to help others understand the unique differences with this kind of grief.
 Click here to read.